-For example, and referring again briefly to FIG. 8, a user first logs on to (registers with the system 600) and invokes the Stock Watcher application 100 at a personal computer in 30 their office, represented as the client computer 608.
+For example, and referring again briefly to FIG. 8, a user first logs on to (registers with the system 600) and invokes the Stock Watcher application 100 at a personal computer in their 5 office, represented as the client computer 608.
 During this session, the user alters the size of the window presenting the Stock Watcher application 100 and adds a number of personal stock offerings to a list of "watched" stocks under the Stock Watcher application 100.
-As should be 35 multiple active sessions, the user is given the option to appreciated, the state information 48 is stored in the data store 640 and accessible by referring the user's identification field.
+As should be appreciated, the state 10 information 48 is stored in the data store 640 and accessible by referring the user's identification field.
 The user terminates the current execution of the application 100 and logs off the client computer 608.
-Later, the user is traveling and has an opportunity to check on the 40 a web site, for storing links to droplet-enabled applications status of the watched stocks.
-The user re-invokes the Stock Watcher application 100 from a portable electronic device such as, for example, a laptop personal computer, represented as the client computer 606.
-Because the user had previously transferred a link (e.g., link 632) to the Stock 45 Watcher application 100 at the client computer 606 and, the user can establish the communication connection 618 for retrieving the Stock Watcher application 100.
-In accordance with the present invention, the state information 48 corresponding to the previous execution of the application 100 at 50 client computer 608 is retrieved from the data store 640 and presented to the user at client computer 606.
+Later, the user is traveling and has an opportunity to check on the status of the watched stocks.
+The 15 user re-invokes the Stock Watcher application 100 from a portable electronic device such as, for example, a laptop personal computer, represented as the client computer 606.
+Because the user had previously transferred a link (e.g., link 632) to the Stock Watcher application 100 at the client com- 20 tion is copied to a client computer 20, e.g., added to the puter 606 and, the user can establish the communication connection 618 for retrieving the Stock Watcher application 100.
+In accordance with the present invention, the state information 48 corresponding to the previous execution of the application 100 at client computer 608 is retrieved from the 25 data store 640 and presented to the user at client computer 606.
 As a result, the resized window presenting the Stock Watcher application 100 and the newly added personal stock offerings are presented to the user.
-Accordingly, the present invention 55 avoids a perceived disadvantage in conventional state tracking methodologies, for example, the cookie technology outlined in the Background Section of this Specification.
-As discussed above, the conventional methodologies are limited in that prior state information is generally stored on the client computer 20 that previously invoked the session and, therefore, modifications made to an application invoked by a user at one client computer are not apparent when the user the user re-invokes the same application at another client computer.
+Accordingly, the present invention avoids a perceived disadvantage in conventional 30 state tracking methodologies, for example, the cookie technology outlined in the Background Section of this Specification.
+As discussed above, the conventional methodologies are limited in that prior state information is generally stored on the client computer 20 that previously invoked the session 35 and, therefore, modifications made to an application invoked by a user at one client computer are not apparent when the user the user re-invokes the same application at another client computer.

-Preferably, the operating session state information 48 includes sizes and locations of open windows and controls, the position of the cursor within the application, any completed or partially completed data field values, and data fields or items of, for example, inventory selected by the user during the previous session.
-Preferably, the application server 40 stores the state information 48 in a long-term storage device to ensure that a prolonged delay in user activity may be accounted for.
+Preferably, the operating session state information 48 40 includes sizes and locations of open windows and controls, the position of the cursor within the application, any completed or partially completed data field values, and data fields or items of, for example, inventory selected by the user during the previous session.
+Preferably, the application server 40 45 stores the state information 48 in a long-term storage device to ensure that a prolonged delay in user activity may be accounted for.
 Additionally, a standard API is defined for creating a storable packet of information representing the complete state of a droplet-enabled application.
-Also, the software running on the client computers 602-608 must be capable of responding to requests (made under the communication protocol outlined above) to create windows and to move the selection.
+Also, the 50 software running on the client computers 602-608 must be capable of responding to requests (made under the communication protocol outlined above) to create windows and to move the selection.

-If an operating session between a user and a dropletenabled application is active and the user attempts to establish another session with the same droplet-enabled application, the system 600 identifies a conflict.
-That is, a message is transmitted and displayed on the client computers 602-608 providing the user the option of either terminating the attempted new session and resuming the existing session, or terminating the existing session and initiating the
+If an operating session between a user and a droplet-en- 55 abled application is active and the user attempts to establish another session with the same droplet-enabled application, the system 600 identifies a conflict.
+That is, a message is transmitted and displayed on the client computers 602-608 providing the user the option of either terminating the 60 attempted new session and resuming the existing session, or terminating the existing session and initiating the new session.